Education, Sciences, and Humanities Academic Research Conference

 To submit your abstract for presentation click here

-The Academic Research Conference in Sciences, Arts, and Humanities aims to bring together researchers, scientists, academics, educators, teachers, practitioners and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of social sciences, humanities, liberal arts education, cultural studies, arts management, composition studies, ecology and environmental research, history, politics, American Studies, media, education psychology, Asian studies, women's studies, and multidisciplinary studies.
+The Education, Sciences, and Humanities Academic Research Conference aims to bring together researchers, scientists, academics, educators, teachers, practitioners and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of education, social sciences, humanities, liberal arts education, cultural studies, arts management, composition studies, ecology and environmental research, history, politics, American Studies, media, education psychology, Asian studies, women's studies, and multidisciplinary studies.

 Also, the conference provides an excellent venue for you to meet experts and researchers and present your projects to receive quality feedback.

-Scholars, researchers, practitioners, and graduate students are invited to submit their proposals/abstracts to be considered for presentation at the Academic Research Conference in Sciences, Arts, and Humanities.
+Scholars, researchers, practitioners, and graduate students are invited to submit their proposals/abstracts to be considered for presentation at the Academic Research Conference in Education, Sciences, and Humanities.

 All concurrent sessions presented and the best accepted proposals are published in the conference proceedings, which are available on line.